witnessmenow/ScrollingLEDMatrixTelegram/README.md

 ## Parts

-To use this shield you will need the following additional things
+I used the following parts to build the project:

 - [ESP32 i2s Matrix Shield available on Tindie](https://www.tindie.com/products/brianlough/esp32-i2s-matrix-shield/) - This is not essential, you can use the wiring diagram [described here](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA#wiring-esp32-with-the-led-matrix-panel)
 - ESP32 Mini32 Development board (ESP32 D1 Mini)